DenisAndino/Threat-Hunting-Scenario-TOR/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `6/26/2025, 8:35:12.641 AM
+Searched for any file that had the string "tor" in it and discovered what looks like the user "dluffyy" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `6/26/2025, 8:35:12.641 AM
             `.
 These events began at `6/26/2025, 7:25:38.500 AM`.

 **Query used to locate events:**